 Blackout curtains are the perfect option for nurseries, bedrooms, or media rooms — anywhere that requires ultimate privacy or shade from harsh light.
 These curtains are either made of very dense fabric that light cannot penetrate, or this type of fabric can be sewn onto the back of your normal drapery fabric to turn your average curtains into blackout drapes.

 These heavy curtains can be customized with a variety of colors, and protect items and furniture from harmful sun damage.

 Interior shutters are a great alternative to shades.
 This particular type of window treatment offers flexible lighting and privacy controls, and adds a unique and creative detail in any room of the house.
 Shutters can also insulate a room from cold, blustery weather, as well as keep rooms adequately shaded from the sun and heat.

 Stained glass windows are not just for churches anymore.
 Stained window panes or faux stained glass vinyl covers allow for ultimate privacy while providing beautiful color and decoration to any room.
 Stained glass windows look beautiful in the foyer of a home next to the front door, as well as in small bathroom windows.

 When choosing your window treatment, remember to take into consideration the room’s function and your preferred aesthetic.
 Feeling overwhelmed?
-Queen Anne Upholstery & Refinishing has been providing Seattle with outstanding custom window coverings since 1936.
+Queen Anne Upholstery & Refinishing has been providing Seattle with outstanding custom-made drapes and curtains since 1936.

 For more information or to move forward with your custom window treatment project, request an estimate today!